-One of the important CRRU monitoring projects for rodenticide stewardship, conducted by the Centre for Ecology & Hydrology (CEH), is the monitoring of SGAR residues in the livers of 100 barn owls each year, in an attempt to quantify exposure in free-living birds (Shore et al., 2016, 2017, 2018).
-However, reports of these data do not provide contextual information on the status and breeding success of the UK barn owl population that carries them.
-Therefore, it is the purpose of the CRRU UK Barn Owl Monitoring Study (BOMS) to bridge this gap by monitoring various breeding parameters in a representative sample of barn owl populations across the UK.
-To this end, CRRU commissioned the Wildlife Conservation Partnership (WCP) to conduct this work.
-The output from the WCP is an "Annual Data Set", giving barn owl nest monitoring data for the preceding season.
+One of the important CRRU monitoring projects for rodenticide stewardship, conducted by the UK Centre for Ecology & Hydrology (UKCEH), is the monitoring of SGAR residues in the livers of 100 barn owls each year, in an attempt to quantify exposure in free-living birds (Shore et al., 2016, 2017, 2018).
+However, these reports do not provide contemporaneous information on the status and breeding success of the UK barn owl population that carries them.
+Therefore, it is the purpose of the CRRU UK Barn Owl Monitoring Study (BOMS) to provide this information by monitoring various breeding parameters in a sample of barn owls from certain parts of the UK (Figure 1).
+The samples of barn owls studied for liver residues and those whose nest sites are monitored for BOMS are both sub-samples of the same, wider UK barn owl population, although clearly obtained in different ways.